Last Updated on 2 December 2025 by Cycloscope

 Lesbian & Gay Hospitality Exchange International is a growing network of lesbians and gay men from around the world who offer their hospitality to other members at no charge.
 These hosts, in turn, are received when they travel.
 There are currently more than 500 listings in over 30 countries.

-It was founded in 1991 and registered as a non-profit organization designed to provide a service to the LGBT community.
+It was founded in 1991 and registered as a non-profit organization to provide services to the LGBT community.
 An online directory is available year-round.

 Members who wish to travel use the website to contact the members they would like to be received by.
-Members are expected to give their prospective hosts some advance notice before making their visit.
+Members are expected to give their prospective hosts advance notice before visiting.

-Last-minute requests for accommodation are not appreciated and can simply be denied.
-Members are expected to answer all requests for accommodation, whether in the affirmative or the negative.
+Last-minute requests for accommodation are not appreciated and can be denied.
+Members are expected to respond to all accommodation requests, whether in the affirmative or negative.

 Members are expected to limit requests for hospitality to two nights.
-This protects hosts from being stuck with a guest with whom they are incompatible and protects the traveler from outright refusals of hospitality because of the hosts’ fear of that possibility.
+This protects hosts from being stuck with a guest they are incompatible with and protects travelers from outright refusals of hospitality because of the hosts’ fear of that possibility.
 However, hosts are free to offer longer stays at their discretion.

 Have you tried any of these?
 Do you know more?
 Please contribute to this article using the comment section!